Below, you can find an easy-to-use ogre name generator, as well as details about ogres and their names as found in the fantasy genre.

 I have a stack more fantasy name generators that may be of use to you too.
 Each one is designed to help with specific races or types of characters.
-They’re all free to use and work just like the ogre name generator above.
+They’re all available to use and work just like the ogre name generator above.
 You can also find guidance notes on each topic.

 - This gnome name generator tool may come in handy if you have any particularly small characters